Back to all Articles

 1. Encourage work experience: Securing a first “real job” can be very difficult.
 Lack of experience impacts a candidate’s confidence, their ability to speak fluently about examples of their competency at interview and renders them as a less suitable candidate for a role.

 If he has completed research projects as part of his college course, perhaps there are avenues to work experience that he has not yet explored.
-An organisation that has already been exposed, even in a very small way, to his expertise is more willing to consider taking him on board on a short-term project-based role or in a voluntary capacity.
-It is important to strike the balance between experience and de-valuing his application.
+An organisation that has already been exposed, even in a very small way, to his expertise is more willing to consider taking him on board in a short-term project-based role or in a voluntary capacity.
+It is important to strike the balance between experience and devaluing his application.
 While he should be open to unpaid work, his focus should remain on suitable paid positions.

 1. Direct applications: The “hidden job market” continues to be an entry point for many onto the career ladder.